A System on the Brink

 Appendix B: Lives saved

-Cat and dog lives saved in two months, by identifying life-threatening conditions that may otherwise have gone undetected
+Cat and dog lives saved in three months, by identifying life-threatening conditions that may otherwise have gone undetected

 Shasha (pictured)